citusdata/citus_docs/cloud/security.rst

   -- applies to the coordinator node
   GRANT SELECT ON ALL TABLES IN SCHEMA public TO reports;

-  -- make it apply to workers as well
-  SELECT run_command_on_workers(
-    'GRANT SELECT ON ALL TABLES IN SCHEMA public TO reports;' );

 .. _grant_usage:

 Granting Access to Other Schemas